 - Rome- Amalfi Coast (Sorrento, easiest getaway by train): 2h30mins

 - Rome – Taormina (Sicily) is an overnight train journey

-How much in advance should I book accommodation and attractions in Italy?
+How much in advance should I book family accommodation and attractions in Italy?

 I recommend you book accommodation and attractions as soon as you have your travel dates confirmed.